-MUS E533 Research in Music Education (arr. cr.)
-P: E632 Advanced Quantitative Research in Music Education or consent of instructor.
+MUS E533 Research in Music Education (1-3 cr.)
+P: consent of instructor.
+Independent research in music education.

 MUS E535 Measurement, Evaluation, and Guidance in Music (3 cr.)
 Standardized tests, classroom or studio marking, auditioning, and adjudication; evaluation of aptitude in light of professional and educational criteria; and use of data in counseling.